-Business intelligence or predictive analytics: both are available as application packages for analysing data.
+Business intelligence or predictive analytics: both are available as an application package for analysing data.
 But what is the difference?
-While a Business Intelligence (BI) solution takes care of implementing the representation and exploration of the data, predictive analytics software makes a model of likely future events based on the analysis of the data.
+While a Business intelligence solution (BI) While the data analysis software takes care of visualising and exploring the data, predictive analytics software creates a model of probable future events based on the analysis of the data.

 The term BI has been on everyone's lips for some time now.
 The attractive aim is to visualise data on dashboards in such a way that they quickly and easily provide the information that is being searched for.
 This allows users to recognise simple patterns, trends or relationships as "intelligent".
 An important tool for managers and directors who have to make decisions based on such analyses.